jingpeilu/robot_motion_reconstruction/README.md

 ## Notes

+TODO:

-TODO: The code for Boston Dynamic Spot will be released soon!
+1. The code for Boston Dynamic Spot will be released soon!

+2. Bad initialization might hurt the estimation performance.
+This can be avoided by providing a warm start.
+We will provide a way for warm start.